 “Be straightforward in responding to questions, but don’t manufacture excuses,” Foss added.

-Foss noted that bank transfers and other financial records beyond your receipts should be tracked, and anything that can’t be explained on the standard IRS form should be explained on paper.
-She also advised double-checking all of your math before filing.
+Foss recommends tracking your bank transfers and other financial records beyond your receipts, and says anything that can’t be explained on the standard IRS form should be explained on paper.
+She also advises double-checking all of your math before filing.

-“Keep proper documentation, and only deduct ordinary and necessary business expenses that are allowed by the IRS," Gohlke added.
-"Even if you are selected for an audit, you will know you have nothing to worry about.”
+“Keep proper documentation, and only deduct ordinary and necessary business expenses that are allowed by the IRS,” said Sandy Gohlke, a chartered global management accountant and principal at the Rehmann financial services company.
+“Even if you are selected for an audit, you will know you have nothing to worry about.”

 To avoid a tax audit, or to survive being audited, meticulously track all your business income and expenses and keep records of all tax documents for several years.